dart-lang/site-www/src/codelabs/async-await/index.md

 }

 Future<String> getUserOrder() {
-  // Imagine that this function is more complex and throws an exception var str = Future.delayed(Duration(seconds: 4), () => throw 'Cannot locate user order');
+  // Imagine that this function is more complex and throws an exception. var str = Future.delayed(Duration(seconds: 4), () => throw 'Cannot locate user order');
   return str;
 }